 The top Medicare Supplement Insurance (also called Medigap) plan for you may depend on your unique coverage needs.

-The Medicare Supplement plans that offer the most standardized benefits in 2020 (for beneficiaries who become eligible for Medicare after January 1, 2020) will be Medigap Plan G, Plan D and Plan N.
+The Medicare Supplement plans that offer the most standardized benefits in 2020 (for beneficiaries who became eligible for Medicare after January 1, 2020) are Medigap Plan G, Plan D and Plan N.

 Here’s a look at the Medicare Supplement plans you can consider in 2020.
 You can also call to speak with a licensed insurance agent who can help you compare Medigap plans that are available in your area and help you find the best plan for your needs.

 Find the top Medigap plans in your area.

 Or call --ms-tfn-- to speak with a licensed insurance agent.

 Which 2020 Medigap Plans Offer the Most Coverage?

 There are nine benefit areas covered by Medicare Supplement Insurance plans, and each plan offers its own combination of benefits.

 In 2020, the only plan offering all of these benefits is Plan F.

 The nine possible Medigap benefits include: